 You can see detailed information about my current projects here.

 Rasit, Huseyin.
-2020.
-“Competing Revolutionaries: Legitimacy and Leadership in Revolutionary Situations” – Revise and Resubmit
+2021.
+“Competing Revolutionaries: Legitimacy and Leadership in Revolutionary Situations” – Forthcoming in British Journal of Sociology

 Rasit, Huseyin and Alexander Kolokotronis.
 2020.
 “Decentralist Vanguards: Women’s Autonomous Power and Left Convergence in Rojava.”
 Globalizations 17(5):869-883.